Help make Westmeade Tennessee's 1st Sustainability Magnet

 We learned of deeper connections to Warner Parks when we read the Tennessean's delightful article about the 90th birthday of the parks and of Laura Lea Knox, whose father donated the land for the park.
 Her grandchildren attended Westmeade!

-Young Naturalists @Westmeade an extension of nature programs began in 2015
+Young Naturalists @Westmeade began in 2015

 Nature Center Director, Vera Vollbrecht, made the Young Naturalist Program @ Westmeade a reality.
 Over the summer Cynthia and Heather Gallagher educated teachers, then helped them create curriculum connections that gave voice to deep personal experiences with nature.
 The goal of the Young Naturalists @ Westmeade is to engage students in life-long learning in nature.

 Each grade level takes three seasonal journeys in a year to Warner Park.
 These field experiences foster a love for the natural world, personal curiosity, and an ability to observe, record, and understand their observations.